The Painter 5:260:00/5:26

 -Gregory Alan Isakov

-"Blending echoes of Iron & Wine, Jeff Buckley and Ryan Adams", the music of Indie Rock & Folk Artist Ramaya Soskin has captured the imagination of listeners with uniquely soothing cinematic songs.
-An indelible fixture of the Boulder / Denver music scene, he’s performed at venues such as Redrocks, the Fillmore, and the Boulder Theater.
+"Blending echoes of Iron & Wine, Jeff Buckley and Ryan Adams", the music of Ramaya Soskin has captured the imagination of listeners with uniquely soothing cinematic songs.
+A veteran of the Boulder / Denver music scene, he’s performed at venues such as Red Rocks, the Fillmore, and the Boulder Theater.
 As a former member of Gregory Alan Isakov’s band he toured with artists such as Nathaniel Rateliff, Glen Hansard and Brandi Carlile throughout the US and Europe.
-Founder and curator of a monthly local songwriters showcase called Troubadours (15+ years), he is also a music mentor to young aspiring artists.
+Founder and curator of a monthly local songwriters showcase called Troubadours (18+ years), he is also a music mentor to young aspiring artists.
 With touching tales of love, loss & illumination, a sonic Hero’s Journey, his music holds a mirror to the heart.

-The music of Indie Rock & Folk Artist Ramaya Soskin has captured the imagination of listeners with uniquely soothing cinematic songs.
+The music of Ramaya Soskin has captured the imagination of listeners with uniquely soothing cinematic songs.
 With touching tales of love, loss & illumination, a sonic Hero’s Journey, his music holds a mirror to the heart.

 Hailing from New Hope, Pennsylvania, and calling Boulder, Colorado home for over 20 years, Ramaya Soskin is most at home in a song.
 His songwriter story began at Naropa University where he formed the Rock & Reggae trio Specter X with Ian Hansson and Devin Liles.
 They spent over 3 years heating up dance floors and building a loyal fanbase on the front range of Colorado.
 After meeting local songstress Cate Coslor, the duo formed the Indie-Rock band Slowrosa with players Tres Altman, Chris Mustaine and Jeb Bows.
 Managed by Brian Schwartz (Dinosaur Jr., The Velveteers, Paper Bird, Rose Hill Drive), and supported by both Coupe Studio and What Are Records?, the band performed with acts such as The Fray, Devotchka and The Czars.
 Ramaya's next project, A. Ballad Nightly, included players Jess DeNicola, Jeb Bows, Jack Leahy, and Leor Manelis.
 It was during this incarnation that Ramaya released his 5th album of original material entitled "All In Good Time".
 Upon it's release CD Baby awarded it the "Editor's Pick of the Month".